EmuKit/emukit/README.md

 ## Citing the library

-If you are using emukit, we would appreciate if you could cite our paper in your research:
+If you are using emukit, we would appreciate if you could cite our paper about Emukit in your research:

     @inproceedings{emukit2019,
-      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with Emukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS}, year = {2019}
+      author = {Paleyes, Andrei and Pullin, Mark and Mahsereci, Maren and McCollum, Cliff and Lawrence, Neil and González, Javier}, title = {Emulation of physical processes with Emukit}, booktitle = {Second Workshop on Machine Learning and the Physical Sciences, NeurIPS}, year = {2019}
     }

+The paper itself can be found on [arXiv](https://arxiv.org/abs/2110.13293).

 ## License